Invest in Yourself with a Regular Exercise Routine

 - In 2008 (the most recent year for which data is available), healthcare costs of obesity were estimated to be $147 billion.

-- Healthcare costs for those managing diabetes are 2.3 times higher than for those without diabetes.
+- Healthcare costs for those managing diabetes are 2.3 times higher2 than for those without diabetes.
 People with diabetes should expect to pay higher health and life insurance premiums.

 There are also costs that are more difficult to identify with numbers.
 Those might be categorized as “opportunity costs,” like when you aren’t strong enough to keep up with your grandchildren at play or have the energy for a walking tour on vacation.
 Engaging in a regular whole body workout can help you gain strength and energy for many of life’s happy moments.

-All of these costs, whether monetary or otherwise, may be minimized by following a regular full body workout like the ones offered through a membership at Curves women’s only gym.
+All of these costs, whether monetary or otherwise, may be minimized by following a regular full-body workout like the ones offered through a membership at Curves women’s only gym.
 With the full body workout at Curves, you’ll get the weight loss motivation, health tips, and fitness advice you need to be the healthiest you possible.
 No matter how you look at it, an investment in Curves is a sound investment in you!
 Find your local Curves here!